Our Approach to Responsible Mining

 • Providing training and capacity-building assistance to help local businesses, suppliers, contractors and employees develop skills that can be transferred to other opportunities and grow local economies

-Our commitment to local employment and procurement is formalized in our Social Performance Policy and we prioritize local employment everywhere we operate.
+Our commitment to local employment and procurement is formalized in our new Social Performance Policy.
+We prioritize local employment everywhere we operate.
+In 2023, 79% of our workforce was employed from communities local to our sites and offices and our domestic procurement spend was approximately $693 million.

 Eldorado Material Issue